New Jersey Property Tax Relief Resource Guide Official NJ Treasury

 Does NOT qualify: Section 8 housing, low-income tax credit properties, federally subsidized housing, and most student housing.
 Call 1-888-238-1233 to verify your specific situation.

-Answer 5 quick questions to estimate your ANCHOR benefit.
+Answer 5 quick questions and find out your estimated benefit.
 Takes about 90 seconds.
+Results emailed to you directly.

 How to Apply for ANCHOR